sime-time/ibg-frontend/README.md

 The frontend code (this repo) is using SolidStart and Typescript to build the web app frontend.
 This web app helps a coach/owner manage any martial arts gym.

-In this program, there are 2 types of users: members and coaches.
+In this program, there are 2 types of users: coaches and members.
 Coaches are administrators.
 Members are the customers that pay a monthly subscription to attend the gym.